Unimodular measures on the space of all Riemannian manifolds: Introduction

 \subsection{Acknowledgments}

 We would like to thank Nir Avni, Igor Belegradek, Lewis Bowen, Renato Feres, Etienne Ghys, J.\ A.\ \'Alvarez L\'opez, Juan Souto, Ralf Spatzier and Shmuel Weinberger for a number of useful discussions.
+We also thank a referee for very helpful comments, and for finding a significant error in the leadup to Theorem~\ref{manifoldmetrizable}.
 The second author was partially supported by NSF grant DMS-1308678.